openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 the Event Transmitter responds with a "201 Created" response containing a [JSON][RFC7159] representation of the stream’s configuration in the body.

+If a stream already exists, and the Transmitter allows multiple streams with the same Receiver, the Event Transmitter MUST respond with a new stream ID.
+If the Transmitter does not allow multiple streams with the same Receiver, it MUST respond respond with HTTP status code "409 Conflict".
+The Receiver MAY then GET the existing stream configuration and, if desired, use PATCH or PUT to update or replace the existing stream configuration.

 The HTTP POST request MAY contain the Receiver-Supplied values of the Stream Configuration ({{stream-config}}) object: